PowerHouse on broadway

 Scotts Bluff, NEbraska

 The owners and developers of Powerhouse hold a passion for reviving and honoring their downtown.
 They have taken on a 4 story Art Deco building that was originally called the Western Public Service Building.
 Built in, 1931 by Ernest Leafgreen and designed by Everett L. Goldsmith, the building became a landmark for the town.
 After a lengthy and thoughtful renovation by Sentio and partners, it will now hold an upscale yet cozy restaurant on the first main level that serves the community.
 Above levels, will host office space and more than 6 boutique rentals for visitors or some one seeking a Stay-Cation in Scottsbluff.
-We had the pleasure of redesigning this space with a thoughtful approach to preserve key architectural features and lighting to highlight the building’s character.
+We had the pleasure of redesigning this space with an experiential approach to preserve key architectural features to highlight the building’s character and user flow to provide the best customer experience for guests.

 IN PROGRESS: Follow Along on our Social Media.
 Project Completion ETA 2025.